tdreyno/promises-test/README.md

 #### How do we do error handling?
 Retry logic?

-Either by using the second argument to the `then` callback or with a `.catch`.
+Either by using the second argument to the `then` callback or with a `catch`.
 Because of chaining, if either of these returns a new Promise (such as retrying the request) it will continue the chain.

 #### How do we abstract?
 What if we want an arbitrary number of endpoints to return?